 Endothelial Cells “ECs” & The Blood Brain Barrier

 The primary purpose of ECs is to help provide a safety barrier between our bodily tissues and blood.
 For our bodies to function properly, our blood must be contained safely inside a transporting lane, that allows certain proteins and chemical substances to move in and out of the blood vessels in a safe and controlled manner.
 Our endothelium is the perfect layer for such a task.
 It helps provide a selectively permeable layer (filter) in the blood vessel system that allows certain white blood cells and/or chemicals to move freely around in our bodies to go where they need to go without restriction.(24282814)

-The primary role of the endothelium as a protecting barrier is especially critical around the neural and brain areas.
+The primary role of the endothelium as a protecting barrier is especially critical around the neural pathways.
 Our endothelial cells are also part of blood-brain barrier “BBB.”
 The blood brain barrier is a thin layer that helps to separate flowing blood flowing vessels around the brain from our brain tissue, cerebrospinal fluid and neurons.

 Epithelial Cells vs Endothelial cells

 Epithelial cells are usually found coated around the inner surface of our internal organs where Endothelial cells are usually found lined in the interior surfaces of blood vessels.
 Our endothelial cells act very much like a sieve or filter, that restricts the passage of larger molecules,bacteria or toxic substances into our brain tissue while allowing the necessary molecules such as hormones, oxygen,cytokines and enzymes to pass safely and without restriction.
 The filtering function also allow waste like carbon dioxide (produced by our neurons) to easily diffuse out of our brains and back into our bloodstream for disposal.(24814648)